The Mystery of Living Water and Blood in Scripture: Symbolism and Fulfillment

 And, flowing out for the healing of the nations, as it is written, “This water flows toward the eastern region, goes down into the valley, and enters the sea.
 When it reaches the sea, its waters are healed.
 And it shall be that every living thing that moves, wherever the rivers go, will live… Along the bank of the river, on this side and that, will grow all kinds of trees used for food; their leaves will not wither, and their fruit will not fail.
 They will bear fruit every month, because their water flows from the sanctuary.
 Their fruit will be for food, and their leaves for medicine.
 (Ezekiel 47:8-9 & 12).

 Through the “living water” of Christ, who is our baptism, we are given the ministry of healing and reconciliation.
-This, primarily for the restoration of Israel and the nations.
-Yes, it is the church who is called to build and restore the Kingdom of God; as it is written, “You will be like a well-watered garden, like a spring whose waters never fail.
+It is primarily for the restoration of Israel and the nations.
+Yes, the church is called to build and restore the Kingdom of God; as it is written, “You will be like a well-watered garden, like a spring whose waters never fail.
 Your people will rebuild the ancient ruins and will raise up the age-old foundations; you will be called Repairer of Broken Walls, Restorer of Streets with Dwellings” (Isaiah 58:11-12).

 The Blood

-Judaism teaches that death, which originated from sin, is the harbinger of the tumah, or impurity—the negative type.[xix]
-Therefore, the woman’s impurity of blood (type), which rendered her ritually impure (called tameh), is also the picture of Israel’s, and hence, all humanity’s present sinful condition.
+Judaism teaches that death, which originated from sin, is the harbinger, as in precursor of the tumah, or impurity—the negative type.[xix]
+Therefore, the woman’s impurity of blood (type), which rendered her ritually impure (called tameh), is also the picture of Israel’s, and hence, all, humanity’s present sinful condition.
 We read, “But your iniquities have separated you from your God; And your sins have hidden His face from you, So that He will not hear” (Isaiah 59:2).
 The positive antitype, on the other hand, as in fulfillment, is the blood of Christ that now cleanses us from all sin.[xx]

 Once again, Tumah is a negative type referencing Israel’s separation from God because of her iniquity.
-In contrast, Terumah is a positive antitype and fulfillment of the gift of God, which is the baptism of the Holy Spirit, to sanctify Israel through the blood of Christ, so that He would take her as His bride and a holy people unto Himself.
-This gives clarity to the verse: “We know that all things work together for good to those who love God, to those who are the called according to His purpose” (Romans 8:28).
+In contrast, Terumah is a positive antitype and fulfillment of the gift of God, which is the baptism of the Holy Spirit to sanctify Israel through the blood of Christ so that He would take her as His bride and a holy people unto Himself.
+It clarifies the verse: “We know that all things work together for good to those who love God, to those who are the called according to His purpose” (Romans 8:28).

 Yeshua also warned Israel about her rejection when He said, “If you had known, even you, especially in this your day, the things that make for your peace!
 But now they are hidden from your eyes” (Luke 19:42).
 Israel’s rejection of her Messiah has brought riches to the nations,[xxiii] but unfortunately, also much difficulty and travail for the Jewish people.
 And yet, these trials are ultimately for Israel’s rebirth as a people and nation.